What makes a good mentor-mentee relationship within the framework of the Drupal Career Online (DCO)?

 - Mentors should lead by example, asking the mentees where their pain points are, what Drupal niches they’re interested in, and look for ways to guide the mentee down meaningful paths.
 Set goals for the mentee to contribute something (code, documentation, meetup organization) back to the community.

 - The mentor should consider themselves a guide to the Drupal community for the mentee.
 If the mentee hasn’t been part of an open-source community before, they’re likely require some guidance in navigation and communication.
-They should be encouraged to ask questions on IRC, update documentation on drupal.org, attend local Drupal events, and to learn use the community as a networking tool.
+They should be encouraged to ask questions on the Drupal Slack workspace, update documentation on drupal.org, attend local Drupal events, and to learn use the community as a networking tool.

 - If the mentor is a code or documentation contributor to the Drupal community, then they should encourage the mentee to participate in that activity as a means of growing their experience.